We’ve all been there. When you’ve reached your limit and can’t seem to remember those next steps Barb asked for in your last virtual meeting.

 Accountability starts with the action items

-Your action items will be one of the shortest components of your meeting minutes and possibly the most important!
+Your action items will be one of the shortest components of your meeting minutes but possibly the most important!

 This is the section where you record the next steps for solving problems addressed during the meeting.
 That’s why every action item should include a few hard and fast details: